epogrebnyak/econometrics-navigator/source/topics.rst

    techniques/ols.rst
    techniques/pca.md

-.. note:: To cover next:
+.. admonition:: To cover next

    To be decided.